SebastianOsuna/i18n/README.md

 - Add a `i18n-src` attribute to the previous `<script>` tag pointing to you JSON locale file.
 - Add a `i18n-locale` attribute to the previous `<script>` tag with the locale the page will use.
 - Mark the elements that will use i18n with `i18n-text`.
+- Or use `I18N.resolve` in your scripts.
+- Use `I18N.setLocale(..)` to dynamically change the locale.

 See the example for more details.